TAPPING LA’S VAST ROOFTOP SOLAR POTENTIAL COULD REAP HUGE BENEFITS FOR CITY’S MOST DISADVANTAGED COMMUNITIES

 The report proposes streamlining the FIT application process where possible, in particular moving the permitting process online for commercial, industrial and multifamily rooftop solar projects— which together comprise 69 percent of LA County’s solar potential.
 It also outlines strategies to expedite the processing of smaller commercial projects, which tend to have greater local economic development and job creation benefits for the local community.

-“CLEAN LA Solar installations are already providing clean and to communities across the city, from North Hollywood to Downtown Los Angeles to Chatsworth,” said Councilmember Paul Krekorian.
+“CLEAN LA Solar installations are already providing clean and sustainable to communities across the city, from North Hollywood to Downtown Los Angeles to Chatsworth,” said Councilmember Paul Krekorian.
 “As the FIT continues to expand, it’s important that the process be streamlined and simplified as much as possible, particularly for the applicants that commit to hiring local developers and disadvantaged workers.”

-California Governor Jerry Brown believes incentives through efforts that include California’s Property Assessed Clean (PACE) program are important to driving continued development in the state’s urban areas.
+Governor Jerry Brown believes incentives through efforts that include ’s Property Assessed Clean Energy (PACE) program are important to driving continued development in the state’s urban areas.
 “PACE enables homeowners to buy solar panels, install low-flow toilets and make other smart investments that save energy and water without breaking the bank,” he said.
 “As California confronts a severe drought and a rapidly changing climate, this program gives homeowners another opportunity to do their part.”

 According to Sharing Solar’s Promise, California leads the nation in solar job creation with over 47,000 workers, accounting for about one-third of the nation’s total solar industry employment.
 And across the state itself, job growth in the solar sector (8.1%) outpaced overall job growth (1.7%) in the past year, a trend that is expected to continue.